insuhkim/Arch-Linux-Installation/README.md

 ---

-## Download ISO
+## Download ISO & Make bootable USB

 Download EndeavourOS ISO from [here](https://endeavouros.com)

 Boot usb with [balenaEtcher](https://etcher.balena.io) or [ventoy](https://ventoy.net/en/index.html)

-Make sure **SECURE BOOT** is disabled in BIOS
+Make sure **SECURE BOOT is disabled** in BIOS

 Boot the device with usb plugged in and enter boot menu, select EndeavourOS

-Before installing EndeavourOS, it is recommended to update mirrors in `online installation` to get faster speed.
+Before installing EndeavourOS, it is recommended to update mirrors in `online installation` to make installation faster.

 ## After installation